Integrating with Pkl Language Server

 Custom client options

-When starting the LSP, additional client options can be provided to configure the behavior of the language server.
+When starting the server, additional client options can be provided to configure the behavior of the language server.

 These options are provided in the initializationOptions section of the Initialize Request.